“My work is to seek after truth.”

 Development of Civilization II

 In this second semester, the course will cover the period from the Fall of Rome to the discovery of the New World, looking at the medieval struggle between secular and religious authority, the beginnings of capitalism, and the geopolitical events resulting in the shift in the center of cultural gravity from East to West.
 Throughout the semester, students will continue to track and analyze the issues of family, social class, political legitimacy, and beauty in light of the works read.
+Authors include Caesar, Cicero, Abelard, Maimonides, and many ancient texts with unknown origins.

 Outline of Philosophy